maliput/maliput_infrastructure/README.md

 CMake packages by running `cmake` and `make` in the right order and setting up the environment for the artifacts to be available.
 Same applies for `vcs` and `rosdep`.

-The `wsetup` and `prereqs-install` tools mentioned earlier are not part of the standard workflow, but are there solely to standardize and simplify the setup of our development environments, and to deal with all the non-standard aspects of them respectively.
-Therefore, usage and extension of these tools should be sparse at best.
+In addition to these tools, we also count with `wsetup`, to standardize and simplify the setup of our development workspaces by means of containerization, and `prereqs-install` to deal with all the non-standard preconditions that our packages introduce and `rosdep` cannot deal with.
+These tools **are not part of the standard workflow**, and therefore their usage and extension of these tools should be sparse at best.

 ## How to use CI